lindsey-lansford/JS-Timed-Quiz/README.md

 ## JavaScript Timed Quiz

-This web application's purpose is to guide the user through a variety multiple choice questions, while being timed, and will keep score depending on your answer selection.
-At the end of the game, it will save your score and submited initials.
+Timed Multiple Choice Quiz using JavaScript

 ### How it Works

-This application runs in a browser that features dynamically updated HTML and CSS powered by Javascript that will guide the user through a timed quiz and generate a score.
+This application runs in a browser and features a timed quiz with dynamically updated HTML and CSS code powered by Javascript.
+It presents the user with 4 multiple choice questions while recording how long it takes to complete the quiz.
+If the user selects the wrong answer, the timer deducts 10 seconds.
+At the end of the game, the user will submit their initials to record their score.